gardenjs/gardenjs/README.md

   - Settings.
 - [feature] Set width and height of stage by size input.
 - [feature] Add zoom button 100% and if zoomed show size in % with switch possibility.
 - [feature] Vertical dragbar to drag stage horizontical to show rwd behaviour.
-Already integrated staticly, just needs to be commented out in topbar.svelte: Show 'px' width/height of stage next to rwd-navi. -[task] Switch from md to mdx.
+Already integrated staticly, just needs to be commented out in topbar.svelte: Show 'px' width/height of stage next to rwd-navi.
+- [task] Switch from md to mdx.
 - [feature] Set stagesize values for "mobile, tablet, desktop" inside garden.config.js.
 Option: Set list of custom values like iPhone 15, iPad, Samsung etc. in garden.config and show dropdown in garden instead of icons.
 - [task] Integrate Svelte A11y features.
 - [feature] Build kickstarter "carrots".
 Define components for carrots.